-Local Travel Guide to Sukhumvit Thonglor, Bangkok
+Local Travel Guide to Sukhumvit Thonglor

 Sukhumvit Road covers some of the most diverse areas in Bangkok.
 It is not only one of the longest boulevards in Thailand, but also one of the longest in the world.
-The Sukhumvit Thonglor neighborhood proper is the hippest area of Bangkok.
+The Sukhumvit Thonglor neighbourhood proper is the hippest area of Bangkok.
 It is home to some of the city's best restaurants, modern apartments, and myriad bars and clubs.
 This district is especially popular among visitors and expats.
-Despite all these fine distractions, the Sukhumvit district borders on Khlong Toei, one of the humblest neighborhoods in Bangkok.
+Despite all these fine distractions, the Sukhumvit district borders on Khlong Toei, one of the humblest neighbourhoods in Bangkok.

 Staying at Akyra Thonglor Bangkok, you have no trouble amusing yourself with your stay in Sukhumvit.
-Discover everything you need to know about some of Bangkok's favorite spots that lie off the beaten path.
+Discover everything you need to know about some of Bangkok's favourite spots that lie off the beaten path.
 Before we get there, however, we'll give you some brief history on the area and the general layout of the district.

 While Sukhumvit today is a bustling hub of activity, it wasn't so long ago that the area was filled with rice paddies.
 After World War II, as ex-soldiers and foreigners flooded southeast Asia, the city established accommodation, bars, and restaurants for this influx of visitors.
 It was one of the fastest growing areas of Bangkok for several years.
 Property prices were driven higher and higher, and today, it is one of the best districts in town.

 In the Sukhumvit area, Sukhumvit road is broken up by the small side streets that lead off of it.
 These are known as Sois.
 They are numbered from east to west, and the odd numbers line the north side, with even numbers on the south.
 Keep in mind that they do not progress evenly.
 Soi 42 is several blocks down the street from Soi 43.